Last night I overcame a fear.

 But rest assured it is not.

-In 1979 (when I was 8 years old) my family had Thanksgiving dinner at the Riveria Country Club in Coral Gables, FL.
+In 1979 (when I was 8 years old) i Was growing up in Coral Gables, Florida.
+My Grandfather, Eddie Stephens, Sr. owned one of the first men’s clothing store in Miami, and was pretty well known and established.
+For Thanksgiving dinner, he took our entire family to the Riveria Country Club in Coral Gables.
 Coral Gables is a unique township in Miami where the streets are canopied by Banyan trees.
 A fancy club in a fancy city, in the heart of South Florida.
-My Grandfather, Eddie Stephens, Sr. owned one of the first men’s clothing store in Miami, and was pretty well known and established.
-For Thanksgiving, he took our entire family to the Coral Gables Country Club.

 I went up to the Cherries Jubilee station.
 An 82 year young lady came in line behind.
 Being a young gentlemen, I allowed the lady behind me to get her dessert first.
 That’s when it happened…